profile

 Andrew Barry

-AI is reshaping the role of individual contributors.
-ICs can now do more on their own than ever before, presenting both a challenge and an opportunity for L&D. This newsletter explores how to shift your focus from only developing managers to equipping ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+ICs can do more on their own with AI than ever before.
+This is both a challenge and an opportunity for L&D. This newsletter explores how to equip ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+(Sent twice a month).

 Two grayscale lions sit together; one rests a hand on the other’s shoulder in comfort, with a teal circle, red heart, and yellow upward line behind.